Buckhill/web-chroot-manager/README.md

 You may change the CFDIR variable in order to move the configuration directory.

+### WCM Workflow

+	1. Use wizard to generate primary and secondary user(s) configuration
+	2. Use wizard to geberate site(s) configuration
+	3. Or, edit template file(s) manually
+	4. Create user account(s) and site(s) using create command
+	5. After site is completely deployed, generate blueprints as required

 ### How to use WCM

 Note: Starting WCM without any arguments specified will print help text detailing a list of roles and available options.